shybovycha/shoot-them/README.md

 ## Build

 1. Unpack `irrKlang` and `irrlicht` libraries within the `Dependencies` directory
-2. Create the `build` directory, open it with the terminal and run `cmake .. && make`
+2. Go to `Dependencies/irrlicht-x.y.z/source/Irrlicht` and build it
+  1. if you're using OSX:
+    1. apply the `Dependencies/irrlicht-x.y.z.osx.patch` patch first
+    2. use `make staticlib_osx` or `make sharedlib_osx`
+  2. otherwise, just use `make`
+3. Build the project: `cmake -B_build -H. && cmake --build _build`